10yung/laravel_boilerplate/readme.md

 andyNumber10@gmail.com

-If you got any problem.
+If you have any problem.
 Feel free to contact me.